vuejs/v2.vuejs.org/src/v2/guide/join.md

 ### Get Support

 - [Forum](http://forum.vuejs.org/): The best place to ask questions and get answers about Vue and its ecosystem.
-- [Gitter Channel](https://gitter.im/vuejs/vue): A place for devs to meet and chat.
-You can ask questions here too, but the forum is the better platform, since the discussions are threaded.
+- [Chat](https://chat.vuejs.org/): A place for Vue devs to meet and chat in real time.
 - [Github](https://github.com/vuejs): If you have a bug to report or feature to request, that's what the GitHub issues are for.
 We also welcome pull requests!

 ### Explore the Ecosystem